junxit/us-congress-bills-113/metadata.md

 - 2014-04-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3020-3021)
 - 2014-04-08 — The previous question was ordered pursuant to the rule. (consideration: CR H3019)
 - 2014-04-08 — The resolution provides for consideration of H.R.
 1874, H.R.
 1871, and H.R.
 1872.
 The resolution provides for 1 hour of general debate for each bill.
 Specified amendments printed in Part B of House Report 113-400 are in order for H.R.
 1874.
 The resolution allows for one motion to recommit with instructions for each bill.
+- 2014-04-09 — Received in the Senate and Read twice and referred to the Committee on the Budget.